dilawar/smoldyn/docs/user/user_manual.rst

 list the filename, now with a .net suffix, so that Smoldyn reads in the expanded network.
 There is typically very little error reporting if BNG2.pl encounters an error in the .bngl file.
-To see the errors, run Smoldyn with the "v command line option, for verbose operation, and then Smoldyn will display all of the BNG2.pl output.
+To see the errors, run Smoldyn with the -v command line option, for verbose operation, and then Smoldyn will display all of the BNG2.pl output.

 Statements for lattices